eluinstra/ebms-admin/readme.txt

 The ebms-admin app consists of an ebms-adapter and a web and a soap interface to manage the ebms-adapter.
 The ebms-adapter is configured through the ebms-admin properties file that can be generated in the EbMSAdminPropertiesPage.
-The web and soap interfaces are configured through the application's command line properties (see below for examples) The database scripts can be found in https://repo.maven.apache.org/maven2/nl/clockwork/ebms/ebms-core/2.17.0/ebms-core-2.17.0-sources.jar/resources/scripts/database/
+The web and soap interfaces are configured through the application's command line properties (see below for examples) The database master scripts can be found in https://repo.maven.apache.org/maven2/nl/clockwork/ebms/ebms-core/2.17.0/ebms-core-2.17.0-sources.jar/resources/scripts/database/
+The database update scripts can be found in https://repo.maven.apache.org/maven2/nl/clockwork/ebms/ebms-core/2.17.0/ebms-core-2.17.0-sources.jar/src/main/resources/nl/clockwork/ebms/db/migration/

-See 'Start EbMS Admin Console with embedded EbMS adapter' below for usage See 'Configure 2 EbMS Admin Consoles with embedded EbMS adapter to communicate with each other' below for a test scenario involving 2 EbMS Admin Consoles
+See 'Start EbMS Admin Console with embedded EbMS adapter' below for usage See 'Configure 2 EbMS Admin Consoles with embedded EbMS adapter to communicate with each other' below for a test scenario with 2 EbMS Admin Consoles

 IMPORTANT:
 set property https.clientCertificateAuthentication to false, unless you know what you are doing!!!